 It’s Better to Run on a Soft Surface

-You may have heard running enthusiast to advocate for running on soft surfaces, as softer surfaces are better for joints.
-In actuality, Tanaka supports that claim that there is no evidence for that.
-In addition, he warns against softer surfaces as they tend to be more irregular than pavement and may lead to twisted ankles in the event that the runner falls.
+You may have heard running enthusiasts advocate running on soft surfaces, as softer surfaces are better for joints.
+In actuality, Tanaka says there is no evidence for that.
+In addition, he warns against softer surfaces as they tend to be more irregular than pavement and may lead to twisted ankles or other typical running injuries.

 The Heat Makes You Burn More Calories

-“The energy expenditure is usually pretty similar because you are doing the same amount of work,” Says Tanaka, therefore you should consider again if you choose to run in 60-degree weather as opposed to in the midst of a heatwave.
+“The energy expenditure is usually pretty similar because you are doing the same amount of work,” says Tanaka, therefore you should think again if you choose to run in 60-degree weather as opposed to in the midst of a heatwave.
 Unless you’re exercising

 Water Isn't Enough Hydration